TyberiusPrime/anysnake2/README.md

 The workaround is to use just an /absolute_path instead, for "/absolut_path?rev=xyz" is being handled correctly.

-To avoid you falling into this trap, anysnake2 requests path:// flake definitions.
+To avoid you falling into this trap, anysnake2 rejects path:// flake definitions.

 # Exit Codes